Ivy Coach’s Brian Taylor Discusses College Admissions Strategies

 Anna Canzano: So, Brian, let’s start off with that.
 Did that admissions scandal help or hurt your business?
 What was your take on it now that you’ve had several months to kind of digest what happened.

 Brian Taylor: I don’t know if it helped or hurt.
-It made people aware that college consultants exist.
+It made people aware of the fact that college consultants exist.
 I didn’t like that it happened, that people were stooping to such unethical means to beat this system when this is a system that can be beat fairly and ethically if you do it the right way.

 Brian Taylor: Well, I would ask that student what are they interested in?
 Is there an academic subject that interests them?
-Anthropology?
+Are they interested in anthropology?
 Psychology?
 And then I’d help that student get involved in activities related to that discipline locally.
 A lot of students think they need to go to a faraway place like Nicaragua to do service trips — and that will impress admissions officers.
 Even if they’re free, admissions officers don’t know they’re free.
 Admissions officers can’t afford to go to Nicaragua.
 Since the whole game is to get admissions officers to root for you, students should act locally.

 Brian Taylor: Another thing a lot of affluent applicants get involved in are summer enrichment programs at schools like Stanford.
 What it conveys to these schools is the flaunting of wealth.
 It also conveys a lack of initiative.
 And then when they apply Regular Decision, admissions officers will assume they applied Early to Stanford and didn’t get in.
 Now the RD school is second-fiddle.